Professional edition active

 View Patient Education

-Brief psychotic disorder consists of delusions, hallucinations, or other psychotic symptoms for at least 1 day but < 1 month, with eventual return to normal premorbid functioning.
+Brief psychotic disorder consists of delusions, hallucinations, or other psychotic symptoms for ≥ 1 day and < 1 month, with eventual return to normal premorbid functioning.
+Treatment is with psychosocial support and, when necessary, antipsychotics.

 Brief psychotic disorder is uncommon.
-Preexisting personality disorders (eg, paranoid, histrionic, narcissistic, schizotypal, borderline), as well as certain medical conditions (eg, systemic lupus, steroid ingestion), predispose to its development.
+Preexisting personality disorders (eg, paranoid, histrionic, narcissistic, schizotypal, borderline), as well as certain medical conditions (eg, systemic lupus erythematosus, steroid ingestion), predispose to its development.
 A major stressor, such as loss of a loved one, may precipitate the disorder.

-Patients with the disorder manifest at least one psychotic symptom for < 1 month:
+Patients with the disorder manifest at least one psychotic symptom for ≥ 1 day and < 1 month:

 • Delusions